Indianapolis’ Premier Memory Care Solution

 • Struggling to follow conversations.

-Recognizing these changes can help you adapt your approach to communication.
+Recognizing these changes allows you to adapt your communication style effectively.

 Tips for Effective Communication